ColeWalsh295/BIO-MAPS/Dashboard-Files/helpfiles/demographics.md

 ### Demographic Data

-***

-Demographic data is available to view in aggregate as long as there is not a single student that identifies with a particular group (i.e., data cannot be broken down by transfer status if only one student in the dataset identifies as a transfer student).

-Below, we detail how all demographic variables are determined.
+We detail below how all demographic variables used in this dashboard are determined.
 Students self-identify and have the option not to disclose any information, therefore the number of students in these plots may be less than the total number of students in the dataset.
+Note that the Capstone assessment does not record information about first generation status, major, transfer status, or the primary language spoken at home.

 ***